usaid-cs/yesterday-i-learned/js-javascript.md

 * Delegated events can be triggered by `.trigger("myCustomEvent", [data])`.
 * jQuery will ignore the `data` option when creating an element from string if the element already has data attribute(s).
 * `void 0 === undefined`.
 Actually, `void anything === undefined`, and `void;` alone is not valid syntax.
 * It was possible to define the global `undefined`; not possible anymore, because people were screwing around with it.
+It is still possible to declare your own `undefined` in any other scope.
 * `$([...]).each` is faster when `for` loops when it contains elements, and slower when it contains an ordinary iterable.
 * `new Object`, or any object in general (e.g. `Date`), does not require `()` to initialise.
 Strict mode will throw a warning, though.
 * It is possible to run a WebSocket inside a worker.